Shaw–Howard University station: Transit-oriented development

 Among other projects, Progression Place and CityMarket at O catalyzed development in the area in the early 2010s.
-The former occupies previously vacant land on the same block as the northern entrance to the station and contains 115000 sqft of office space (with the UNCF being the anchor tenant), 205 apartments labeled as "7th Flats," and 19000 sqft of retail.
+The former occupies previously vacant land on the same block as the northern entrance to the station.
+It contains 115000 sqft of office space (with the UNCF being the anchor tenant), 205 apartments labeled as "7th Flats," and 19000 sqft of retail.

 CityMarket at O, located between 7th, 9th, O, and P Streets NW, renovated the long-neglected O Street Market and added 87000 sqft of retail and 629 residential units.

 History

 Part of the original Metro plan, the station was initially referred to simply as "Shaw".
 It opened on May 11, 1991, as part of a northward extension of the Green Line from Gallery Place–Chinatown to U Street.
-The central route under 7th Street, below which the station sits, was added in 1967 primarily to serve the "inner city".
-The downtown segment of the line was originally projected to open in September 1977, but the first Green Line stations did not open until 1991.
+The central route under 7th Street, below which the station sits, was added in 1967 primarily to serve the "inner city."
+The downtown segment of the line was initially projected to open in September 1977, but the first Green Line stations did not open until 1991.
 While a cut-and-fill tunnel for the Green Line was built under 7th Street and U Street, maintaining vehicle traffic and pedestrian access on those streets was difficult.
-The result was the loss of the traditional retail businesses along the route.